bsaadia/grasimu-project/README.md

 * NSERC Engage

 The authors (Benjamin Saadia, Frank De Veld, and Shona Birkett) also thank Dr. Alexander Braun for his tests and suggestions.

+We would also like to thank Madie Page for designing the project logo.
+It is loosely inspired by Grisù the little dragon from the Italian animated series Grisù di draghetto.

 # GRASIMU Instructions